-In this six-post blog series, we are focusing on the value of camp.
-This week, we’ve reflected on the optional ranks systems at our three residential camps and the choice campers have to make their summer what they want: more of a freeform experience of exploring different activities, a focus on ranks and skill mastery, a mix of the two, or something else entirely!
+In this blog series, we focus on the value of camp.
+Here, we’ve reflected on the optional ranks systems at our three residential camps and the choice campers have to make their summer what they want: more of a freeform experience of exploring different activities, a focus on ranks and skill mastery, a mix of the two, or something else entirely!

 Why Camp: Fun & Games – Skill Progression at Camp